cardeol/devart-template/project_summary.md

 ```

 ## Links to External Libraries
- NOTE: You can also use this space to link to external libraries or Github repositories you used on your project.

 [Angularjs](http://angularjs.org/ "Angular JS")
 [Twiiter Bootstrap](http://getbootstrap.com/ "Twitter Bootstrap")
 [W3C Media Capture and Streams](http://dev.w3.org/2011/webrtc/editor/getusermedia.html "W3C Media Captura and Streams")